ChrisMJAndre/DisAflevering3/readme.md

 #### Shift and Reduce methode

-Shift is a methode that removes the first element in an array and returns that removed element if desired _ Example: const arrayShift = [0,1,2];
+Shift is a methode that removes the first element in an array and returns that removed element _ Example: const arrayShift = [0,1,2];
 _ const element = arrayShift.shift();
 _ console.log(arrayShift)..........
 Array [1,2]
 _ console.log(element).........
 0
-\*/
-and looks into the array path[]

 The reduce methode reduces the array to a single value, by subtracting the numbers in the array, starting from the beginning.